AI prompts

 It is possible to do a 'one-touch' installation of Fineract using containers (AKA "Docker").

-This includes the database running in a container.
+This includes the database running in the container.

 Alternatively, you can also use [Podman](https://github.com/containers/libpod)